zhimsel/r53_dns_updater/README.md

 ## Usage

-Please see the [`r53-dns-updater`'s docstring](https://github.com/zhimsel/r53-dns-updater/blob/master/r53-dns-updater.py#L2) for information on how to use this script.
+Please see the [`r53-dns-updater`'s docstring](https://github.com/zhimsel/r53-dns-updater/blob/master/r53-dns-updater.py#L2) for information on how to use this script (or simply run `r53-dns-updater --help`).

 `r53-dns-updater` is intended to be run via a scheduler (like `cron`).
 Simply run it however often you want, and it'll do the rest.